Most Successful Bollywood Film of 2022 - ExBulletin

 Most Successful Bollywood Film of 2022

-When Bollywood was struggling to score a decent hit, Ajay Devgn came as a savior with his new movie Drishyam 2.
-Since the day of its release, Drishyam 2 is having a dream run at the box office and it is now heading towards the 100-crore mark.

-Drishyam 2 is a sequel to the 2015 film Drishyam.
-It is an official remake of the 2021 Malayalam film of the same name.
-Abhishek Pathak led the project.
+Ajay Devgn’s latest film, Drishyam 2, saved Bollywood from its inability to produce respectable success.
+Drishyam 2 has had a phenomenal box office run since its debut and is already approaching the $100 million barrier.
+A follow up to the 2015 Drishyam movie is called Drishyam 2.
+It is an approved remake of the 2021 Malayalam movie of the same title.
+The project was made by abhishekPathak.

-From day one, Drishyam 2 generated positive word of mouth.
-As a result, attendance increased in theaters in North India.
-According to reports, he collected Rs.
+Drishyam 2 generated positive word of mouth from day one.
+As a result, theater attendance has increased throughout North India.
+It reportedly fetched Rs.
 10.48 crores on Tuesday.
-Overall, the film earned Rs.
-86.49 crores in five days of its run.
-It is expected to cross 100 crores in the next couple of days.
+In total, the film made Rs.
+86.49 crores in its first five days of release.
+In the next two days, it is expected to exceed 100 crores.

 Total: rupees.
 86.49 cr.